 Impaired driving is illegal in Delaware, regardless of whether the impairment is the result of ingesting alcohol, drugs, or other intoxicating substances.
-In fact, Delaware has a zero-tolerance policy regarding operation after consuming many illicit and recreational drugs.
+In fact, Delaware has a zero-tolerance policy regarding the operation of a vehicle after consuming many illicit and recreational drugs.

 Delaware prohibits driving or being in actual physical control of a vehicle while under the influence of drugs (DUID) or with any amount of an illicit or recreational drug in the person's system.

-Under the influence.
 A driver is considered under the influence if he or she is less than ordinarily able to exercise clear judgment or due care in driving a vehicle.
 To detect impairment, the officer will usually use specialized tests to look for symptoms and conditions related to different drugs.

-Illicit or recreational drugs.
 A driver can also be convicted of a DUID if he or she has any measurable amount of an illicit or recreational drug in his or her system.
 This list of drugs includes hallucinogens, opioids, benzodioxoles, cannabinoids, and many street drugs.

-First offense.
 A first drugged driving offense will result in up to 12 months in jail, a $500 to $1,500 fine, and a one-year license revocation.
 Some drivers might be eligible ignition interlock device (IID) restricted license, which affords limited driving privileges during the revocation period.
-The court will also order the offender to submit to a substance abuse evaluation and to follow all recommended treatment.
+The court will also order the offender to submit to a substance abuse evaluation and to follow all recommended treatments.
 A diversion program is usually available for first offenses.

-Second offense.
 A second drugged driving offense (within ten years of the first) will result in 60 days to 18 months in jail, $750 to $2,500 in fines, and an 18-month license revocation.
 A restricted license may be available to the offender after completing 60 days of the revocation.
 The court can also suspend the required jail time if the offender completes 30 days of community service and the state's DUI treatment program.

-Third offense.
 A third or subsequent DUI or DUID conviction will be a felony, carrying years of prison, license revocation, and IID restrictions.